awsdocs/amazon-personalize-developer-guide/doc_source/getting-real-time-recommendations.md

 A personalized ranking is a list of recommended items that are re\-ranked for a specific user\.
 To get personalized rankings, call the [GetPersonalizedRanking](API_RS_GetPersonalizedRanking.md) API\.

 **Note**
 The solution backing the campaign must have been created using a recipe of type PERSONALIZED\_RANKING\.
-For more information, see [Using Predefined Recipes](working-with-predefined-recipes.md)\.
+For more information, see [Choosing a Recipe](working-with-predefined-recipes.md)\.

 **How Scoring Works**